micronesianmacarthur/java-database-capstone/user_stories.md

 ### User Story 5
 **Title:**
-As an Admin user, I want to run a stored procedure in MySQL CLI to get the number of appointments per month so that I can track usage statistics.
+As an Admin, I want to run a stored procedure in MySQL CLI to get the number of appointments per month so that I can track usage statistics.

 **Acceptance Criteria:**
 1. A stored procedure must exist in the MySQL database that aggregates appointment counts by month.